 - Kevin Thiel was awarded the Student Presentation award for the AMS 10th Conference on the Meteorological Application of Lightning Data.

-- CIMMS Researcher with NWS Warning Decision Training Division Jill Hardy received the NWS Isaac Cline Award in Meteorology (2020) for “Re-establishing the popular ‘Storm of the Month’ webinars during the COVID-19 pandemic.”
+- CIMMS Researchers with NWS Warning Decision Training Division – Jill Hardy, Chris Spannagle, Alyssa Bates, and NWS Researcher Dr. Barbara Mayes Bousted received the NWS Isaac Cline Award in Meteorology for “Re-establishing the popular ‘Storm of the Month’ webinars during the COVID-19 pandemic.”

 - The National Weather Association Special Appreciation Award to Tim Brice and the NOAA NWS National School Outreach Team, including CIMMS Researcher Pat Hyland, for providing hundreds of presentations to countless thousands of school-aged K-12 students across the United States and also internationally (United Kingdom, Mexico, Argentina, and Japan).
 The virtual visits include a discussion of the weather basics but can also focus on particular topics; including severe weather, winter weather, mountain meteorology, among others.